akalicki/genomics-snack-to-sequence/quality-assessment.md

  - 2300 2D reads
  - 18.12% of the "failed" reads were 2D

+### Question 2

+- Average reads per channel: 64
+- Channel with most reads: 468
+- Number of reads in Channel 468: 264

 ### Question 3

 The cumulative base pairs from "passed" and "failed" 2D reads are plotted below